middlebury/middlebury-script-lab/_sections/overview.md

 The fellows will be shadowed by a handful of Middlebury students who are aspiring screenwriters and filmmakers themselves.
 They will be the fellows’ hosts and local guides, help with research if needed, and be a sounding board for new ideas &mdash; or simply provide an informed audience for pitches and readings.

-We are particularly looking for talented emerging writers who have encountered extraordinary obstacles in their pursuit of screenwriting career
+We are particularly looking for talented emerging writers who have encountered extraordinary obstacles in their pursuit of a screenwriting career

 ## Send us your work